thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 [tedge/errors] Not a timestamp: the time value must be an ISO8601 timestamp string in the YYYY-MM-DDThh:mm:ss.sss.±hh:mm format, not a number.
 ```

-Once the mapper receives a correctly formatted message,
+When the mapper receives a correctly formatted message,
 the message will be translated into a cloud-specific format.

 ## Cumulocity mapper
 The Cumulocity mapper translates [Thin Edge JSON](thin-edge-json.md) into Cumulocity's [JSON via MQTT](https://cumulocity.com/guides/device-sdk/mqtt/#json).
-Translated messages will be published in the topic `c8y/measurement/measurements/create`.
+The translated messages are published on the topic `c8y/measurement/measurements/create` from where they are forwarded to Cumulocity.

 Example in Thin Edge JSON: